 Disneyland After Dark – 90’s Nite (March 7th Only): Don’t tell anyone, but I’m more excited

-Star Wars – Galaxy Edge (Late June): Now for the main attraction!
+Star Wars – Galaxy Edge (May 31st): Now for the main attraction!
 This land will be based on the planet Batuu complete with a street market and meet n’ greets with Chewie, BB-8, and members of the First Order.
-I’ve got the down-low on the rides and eats you’ll experience in this highly
+I’ve got some highlights on attractions and dining for the land below.
+BUT you’re gonna need a lot more info on how to get into the land and prepare for your trip to the end of the galaxy.
+In order to have a great time visiting this land head to my aforementioned article: How to Prepare for Disneyland’s Star Wars: Galaxy’s Edge

 Millennium Falcon: Smuggler’s Run – This beloved ship is a life-sized simulator ready for guests to climb aboard and embark on a real journey through space.
 If you’re familiar with Mission Space in Epcot, this ride is fairly similar, but with more interactive qualities.
 Guests are assigned the roles of Pilots, Gunners, and Engineers once they board the ride.
 They’re given commands and sent on a mission, facing Kylo Ren.
 The awesome part is, the ride will react if you succeed or fail to take the commands.
 You will either achieve your mission or end up taking the consequences.
 This ride is a real-life choose your own Star Wars adventure!